16 Homemade Salsa Recipes & Canning Tips

 - Garden Salsa Recipe: I grow almost all of these ingredients in my garden.
 This recipe makes a large batch, but it’s always gone in no time.
 Recipe from Taste Of Home.

-- Canning Salsa: Canning salsa is a lot of work, no question about it.
+- Canning Recipe: Canning salsa is a lot of work, no question about it.
 However, the results are excellent, and I love being able to dig into a bowl of summery salsa in the middle of the winter.
 Recipe from Seasonal Ontario Food.

-- The Best Salsa Recipe for Canning: We use this salsa in place of rotel for a cheese dip, also added to mashed avocados with lime juice for guacamole and my hispanic friends like to eat it on rice.
-And of course, it’s used as a dip for tortilla chips or topping on other mexican dishes.
+- The Best Recipe for Canning: We use this salsa in place of rotel for a cheese dip, also added to mashed avocados with lime juice for guacamole and my hispanic friends like to eat it on rice.
+And of course, it’s used as a dip for tortilla chips or topping on other Mexican dishes.
 Recipe found at Belle Adorn.

-- Spicy Salsa: Let me also tell you that we like things spicy, so this recipe it not for someone that likes things on the mild side.
+- Spicy Version: Let me also tell you that we like things spicy, so this recipe it not for someone that likes things on the mild side.
 However, the recipe can be adapted by decreasing the amount of spicy ingredients you add.
 In my opinion this is one of the best salsas I have tasted and reminds of the salsa you get at really great Mexican restaurants…not to mention it is definitely far better than the bottled versions at the grocery store.
 Recipe found at My Baking Addiction.

 - My Favorite Salsa Ever: The texture is somewhere between chunky and thin.
 There are lots of small pieces of veggies suspended in the liquid base.
 I think what makes this really fantastic is the fresh and spicy flavor, similar to pico de gallo.
 Now I keep a batch in the fridge at all times.
 Recipe found at Annie’s Eats.